 Top 10 Toby Keith Songs

-He has 15 studio album and 22 No. 1 hits, so narrowing down the Top 10 Toby Keith songs is no easy job.
-He's been able to effectively cover a variety of topics since debuting in 1993, and the 50-year-old can be a rebel rouser, a balladeer or a good-time partier.
+Narrowing down the Top 10 Toby Keith songs is no easy job.
+He's been able to effectively cover a variety of topics since debuting in 1993, and the 53-year-old can be a rebel rouser, a balladeer or a good-time partier.
 Plus, he's written at least two of the all-time greatest patriotic songs.

 These 10 Toby Keith hits were chosen using a combination of factors including chart position, sales figures, staff opinions and reader feedback.
 Very few artists can claim to have hits over such a long stretch of time.
 Songs on this list include his first hit from 1993 right up to 'Cryin' For Me' from 2009's 'American Ride.'